futu-sto-tech/smileys/client/README.md

 # Smileys Server

 Smileys Server provides a Rest API and WebSockets for Futurice Smileys project.
 The server side uses NodeJS and is hosted on Fly JS.
-The owner of the fly account is smileys.futurice@gmail.com

 ## Getting Started